"*Know* that flesh cannot mark steel. *Know* that steel may mark flesh. In *knowing* this, Zerthimon became free."

 - In Magic: The Gathering, the shards Esper and Naya in the recent 'Shards Of Alara' block represent steel and flesh (respectively).
 Also, the metal world Mirrodin, which is inhabited by people, is attacked by machines seeking to transform everyone into a weird Frankenstein robot.

-- His father's position is the contrary of Thulsa's.
-He remarks to Conan "For no one - no one in this world can you trust.
+- Conan's father takes a literal approach: "For no one - no one in this world can you trust.
 Not men, not women, not beasts.
 [Points to sword] This you can trust."
-Cue shock when it snaps while fighting Thulsa Doom
+This position winds up undone when Conan's father dies an undignified death, unable to even fight back while being torn apart by war dogs.

 - The Alien tetralogy, with the technology-using humans vs. the organic Xenomorphs.